 - In one year, all producers should have completed organic certification.
 That will be a major milestone.

-- The optimization of fermentation processes continues: Which approaches have a positive impact on taste?
+- Optimization of fermentation processes continues: Which approaches have a positive influence on taste?

-- The parchment will be dried more slowly, which will have a positive impact on the coffee's shelf life.
+- The parchment should be dried even more slowly, which will have a positive influence on the coffee's shelf life.

-- The potential for larger quantities of natural coffees will be examined.
+- The potential for natural coffees in larger quantities is being evaluated.

-- On the fincas, old plants will be replaced with Tabi and Pink Bourbon varieties, which will further increase quality.
+- On the fincas, old plants are being replaced by the Tabi and Pink Bourbon varieties, which will further increase quality.

-We are more than confident that the collaboration with Citlal Kaffen and Ensambles will become even more intensive and look forward to the next steps.
+We are more than confident that the cooperation with Citlal Kaffen and Ensambles will become increasingly intensive and are looking forward to the next steps.